ggonatas/CSE248_Project1/README.md

 # CSE248_Project1
-#### The collaborative first project for CSE248 produced by George Gonatas and Bhavya Dua
+#### The collaborative first project for CSE248 produced by George Gonatas, Joe Campanelli and Bhavya Dua